kevzettler/kevzettler.github.com/_posts/2015-10-19-introduction_to_clojurescript.md

 In non-functional programming languages there are special "operators" or keywords.
 In Javascript, some commonly used operators are are `+ - == if`.
 In ClojureScript and other Lisp languages, there are no special operators.
 These are just regular functions.

-If statements are functions
+If statements are functions:

 ```
 user=> (if true "do true stuff here" "do false stuff here")
 "do true stuff here"
 ```

-Math operators are functions
+Math operators are functions:

 ```
 user=> (+ 2 3)